 Windows 10 running slow, startup and shutdown take time after update 1903?
 Programs won’t open even Windows don’t recognize mouse clicks at startup.
-Most of the times the issue can be caused due to driver incompatibility or any third party software conflict.
+Most of the time the issue can be caused due to driver incompatibility or any third-party software conflict.
 Whatever the Reason for windows slow performance, here we have 6 Tips to Fix Slow Boot Times and optimize Windows 10 performance.

 Fix Windows 10 Slow Performance

 There are three basic categories to speed up and optimize Windows 10 performance: operating system (OS) tweaks, software enhancements, and app replacement or removal.
 Let’s start with advanced tweaks to fix slow boot times on windows 10.

 Press Ctrl+Shift+Esc keys together to bring up the Task Manager dialog box.

 Go to the Startup tab, Select the program that you don’s use often and click on the Disable button.